JatinSanghvi/JatinSanghvi.github.io/content/posts/2024-10-12-inlined-variable-declaration/index.md

 }
 ```

-By inlining the declaration of variable `number`, we can further replace the previous code with a more concise version:
+By inlining the declaration of variable `number` similar to that for `out` variables, we can further modify the previous code with a more succinct version:

 ```cs
 if (obj is int number)